tape-dev/developers.tapeapp.com/apps/dev-portal/docs/api/resource/field/phone.md

 In addition to the common field properties, a phone field has the following settings:

-- `only_allow_single_entry`: boolean flag, whether only a single phone entry should be allowed. (default: false).
+- `only_allow_single_entry` (optional): boolean flag, whether only a single phone entry should be allowed. (default: false).
 This property is not used for server side validation.
 If set to true, users can only add a single entry to the phone field value via the web-client.
 However, the API will still accept multiple entries in the field value.
 This property is only used for the web-client.
-- `call_link_scheme`: the scheme that should be used for the call links in the web-client.
+- `call_link_scheme` (optional): the scheme that should be used for the call links in the web-client.
 Can be one of ["tel", "callto"]. (default: "tel")

 ## App creation